Pierre Allen

-Pierre Allen (born November 18, 1987) is a former American football defensive end.
+Pierre Allen (born November 18, 1987) is an American former football defensive end.

-Nebraska
+College career

 He played college football at Nebraska.
 While playing at Nebraska, Allen was selected as a first-team All-Big 12 player and was the captain of the 2010 Nebraska Cornhuskers football team.
 He was also on the watch lists for the Lombardi Award and the Ted Hendricks Award.

-Seattle Seahawks
+Professional career

-Allen was signed by the Seahawks as an undrafted free agent following the end of the NFL lockout on July 26, 2011.
+Allen was signed by the Seattle Seahawks as an undrafted free agent following the end of the NFL lockout on July 26, 2011.

-He was injured/released on September 3, 2011 and then re-signed to Seattle Seahawks practice squad on November 9, 2011.
+He was injured/released on September 3, 2011, and then re-signed to Seattle Seahawks practice squad on November 9, 2011.

 Allen played for the Seahawks throughout the 2012 preseason.
-He was waived on August 31, 2012 as part of the final cuts to the 53-man roster.
+He was waived on August 31, 2012, as part of the final cuts to the 53-man roster.
 He was not among the seven players signed to the Seahawks' practice squad.